tyler-technologies-oss/forge-design-system/docs/get-started/overview.md

 ---
 sidebar_position: 1
-title: Overview
+title: Core
 slug: /core
 ---

-# Getting started: Key features
+# Core features for all Forge applications

 The core components serve as the visual foundation for consistency for Tyler products and are the components every app should include.